Text source: Global Prayer Digest

 The 7,500 Dangashia people were given a bum rap centuries ago.
 According to their legends, one of their community members was forced to move an animal carcass.
-Though he did not touch it, his descendants were treated as untouchables, because such work is for the low status untouchables.
+Though he did not touch it, his descendants were mistreated because of their low status.

 They are actually a weaving community that produces wool products.
 Most of them live in rural communities, but they are landless.
 The Dangashias live in Gujarat, a state in western India, and they speak the Gujarati language.